-If you want your travel blog to compete, then you’re going to need to provide a great user experience.
+If you want your travel blog to compete, you’re going to need to provide a great user experience.
 The right plugins will help you get there.
-There are an amazing amount of tools to promote a website these days.
-Social networking sites such as Pinterest, Twitter and StumbleUpon have become essential to driving traffic to a blog.

-The most important plugin for you to track your traffic and be able to see what pages are viewed and where the traffic is coming from.
+This is the most important plugin to help you track your traffic.
+It lets you see what pages are viewed and where your traffic is coming from.
 If you don’t have Google Analytics tracking on your website, stop everything and add this plugin!

-Yoast SEO (formerly known as WordPress SEO by Yoast) is the most complete WordPress SEO plugin that exists today for WordPress.org users.
-In a nutshell, this awesome plugin allows you to optimize each post for maximum search results.
+Yoast SEO (formerly known as WordPress SEO by Yoast) is one of the best WordPress plugins for SEO.
+This awesome plugin allows you to optimize each post for maximum search results.
 It tells you each item you need to complete to have an SEO friendly article.
 It incorporates everything from a snippet editor and real time page analysis functionality that helps you optimize your pages content, images titles, meta descriptions and more to XML sitemaps, and loads of optimization options in between.

 Similar to Shareaholic, Sumome is a suite of free tools that can be used to grow your website’s traffic.
 Sumome offer the social sharing buttons, but also offers a pop-up list builder that can convert one-time visitors into lifelong readers and email subscribers.